magicstep/magicstep.github.io/viatc/index.md

 Installation
 ============
 - After downloading ViATc, extract, put it in any location and use it.
 - You can run the script if you have Autohotkey installed.
-Download and install Autohotkey, it is powerful for many purposes. https://autohotkey.com
+Download and install Autohotkey, it is powerful for many purposes. <a href="https://autohotkey.com">autohotkey.com</a>
 - Run ViATc and look for a new icon in the tray, right-click on it and choose Help or Settings to get accustomed to the shortcuts.

 Settings